dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The same augmentation library is applied more than once. *In other words, you can't have redundant `import augment` directives that point to the same library.*

+*   The main library and its augmentations do not all have the same language version.
+There is only one user-visible library at the end, and it should have a consistent version across its entire surface area. *An augmentation library does not automatically inherit any language version from the main library and may need an explicit language version comment of its own in order to adhere to this requirement.*

 Since the main library and its augmentation both point to each other, these rules imply that a given augmentation file can only be used to augment a single